Add-On API Overview.

-- or...
-You want to send an email message contains report about the failed tasks.
+- or you want to send an email message contains report about the failed tasks.

-- or...
-You want to run Apex job or Process Builder / Flow from the Plugin.
+- or you want to run Apex job or Process Builder / Flow from the Plugin.

-Two types of Add-On modules.
+Two types of Add-On modules. ⇧

-- Each Core Module extends the SFDMU Plugin with one or more features, which is not included in the original Plugin implementation.
+- Each Core Module extends the SFDMU with one or more features, which is not included in the original Plugin implementation.

-- The 'Custom SFDMU Add-On module' is a module which has written by your own, based on the Custom SFDMU Add-On Api.
-You can freely create and manage your modules on your behalf.
-The custom modules are loaded directly from the local file system and executed by the Plugin during the data migration process.
+- The custom modules are loaded by the SFDMU directly from the local file system and executed during the data migration process.

-The Custom Api is the short version of the Core Api and exposes only the most important features, which can be usable and helpful for the End Users.
+The Custom Add-On Api is inherited from the Core Add-On Api, but it not the exactly same thing, because the Custom Api is the limited version of the Core Add-On Api and exposes only the most important features, which can be usable and helpful for the End User.

 All you need is to write a very simple Typescript module by implementing the set of special TS interfaces, which is included in the distributed API package (or just to use an already existing module), then to configure your export.json to call your module at the runtime.